 Sort of linked to that, another blunder that people make is not getting their passport.

-Depending on where you’re cruising to, you might actually have to hand your passport in to guest services, which they keep as you go through the different immigration checks in different countries you go to.
+Depending on where you’re cruising to, you might actually have to hand your passport in to guest services.
+They keep is as you go through the different immigration checks in different countries.

 And then on the last day, you can go and fetch your passport.
 Sometimes you can fetch it the day before.

-It’s a real hassle getting back on the ship, so absolutely make sure.
-What I always do is I write a big note for myself; I stick it on the safe or put it in the safe, put it on my bags to remind myself to fetch the passport.
+It’s a real hassle getting back on the ship.
+So, make sure you have it.
+I write a big note for myself; I stick it on the safe or put it in the safe, put it on my bags to remind myself to get my passport.